HELEN FRANKENTHALER "AERIE" SCREENPRINT, 2009

 One of the most remarkable characteristics of Helen Frankenthaler's lengthy and impressive career is how during each decade the artist experiments and evolves.

-This later work is one of her finest prints and encapsulates many of the best aesthetic attributes in oeuvre.
+This later work is one of her finest prints and encapsulates many of the best aesthetic attributes in her oeuvre.

 Helen Frankenthaler (1928-2011) is typically associated with, and credited for the emergence of Color Field painting.
-Diaphanous forms that are organic, spontaneous and slightly erotic float across a dense cloud-like background that seem they could dissolve, be absorbed or simply vanish before ones eyes.
+Diaphanous forms that are organic, spontaneous and slightly erotic float across a dense cloud-like background that seem they could dissolve, be absorbed, or simply vanish before ones eyes.

 The best of Frankenthaler's works are a synthesis of Abstract Expressionism and Color Field painting - there is the automatic gesture plus the practice of directly staining or pouring on the surface.